Learn the science behind:

 It’s probably overcome a lot of us.
 Luckily, after a few seconds, or minutes, that heat starts to go away again.
 Until we take a second bite from that meal.
 Some of us love the sensation of heat, others can’t stand it at all.

 So what is it that makes your mouth feel like it’s on fire?

 What makes a food spicy?

-The group of molecules that can trigger these spiciness receptors (or pain receptors), are the so called capsaicinoids.
+The group of molecules that can trigger these spiciness receptors (or pain receptors) are capsaicinoids.
 It’s a large group of molecules with each a very similar molecular structure.
-They need this structure to activate the receptors.
+The most potent of them is a molecule called capsaicin.

 How to measure spiciness?